girishji/vimcomplete/README.md

 Unsorted dictionaries are searched in linear time `O(n)`, but they tend to perform acceptably well for file sizes below 3MB (performance might vary depending on your system).

 Additionally, the dictionary files can include comments.
-Lines beginning with `---` are treated as comments and are disregarded during the search process.

 Option|Type|Description